ckakgun/PythonWeatherGUI/README.md

 ## Usage

+Run the application either by:
+- Opening and running the Jupyter notebook: `jupyter notebook WeatherBot.ipynb`
-Run the application: `python weatherbot.py`
+- Or running the Python script: `python weatherbot.py`

 Enter a city name and press Enter or click "Get Weather Report" to fetch weather data.

 ## Learning Journey